aaronj1335/jeremenichelli.github.io/_drafts/states-in-components.md

 ## Props

-By definition _props_ are basically properties that come from the component's parent affecting its final output.
+By definition _props_ are initial properties that affect how a component is rendered.

 **Props** must be first class citizen in your application code base, and you should try to achieve all possible _flavors_ or variants using them.

-By giving _props_ this role, you will favor a unique down data flow direction which will translate in better control over render cycles and performance.
+By giving _props_ this role, you will favor a unique down data flow direction.

 ## State